Lennart05/toponym/README.md

 It should be clear that this tool merely helps one find frequent toponyms.
-Less frequent ones, ones with different spelling yet of the same origin or others which are of multiple origins but have the same form (e.g. “-au” in Germany) can only be found by in depth examination.
+Less frequent ones, ones with different spelling yet of the same origin or others which are of multiple origins but have the same form (e.g. “-au” in Germany) require in depth examination.

-##

 ## Regular expression